Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Michael Porter Jr. included, will play at 10:00 PM on Friday against the Phoenix Suns in the 2023 NBA Playoffs.
+Michael Porter Jr. and his Denver Nuggets teammates take on the Phoenix Suns in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.

-We're going to examine Porter's prop bets, using stats and trends to help you make good predictions.
+Let's dive into the prop bets available for Porter, using stats and trends to make good predictions.

 Michael Porter Jr. Prop Bets vs. the Suns